 I joined Dorothy House as a Trustee and subsequently Treasurer over 10 years ago after my father died of cancer.
 Through that, my eyes were opened to the fantastic role that Dorothy House plays in our community, being the only provider of palliative care in our area sitting alongside the RUH.
 Also I very quickly realised that we are massively reliant on both individuals and companies to keep us funded on a continuous basis for everything we do.
 I have been truly amazed over the years at the progress we have made and how the team never stops looking for ways to reach out to those in the community that need us.

 I live in Limpley Stoke with my wife, our three boys having now flown the nest.
 I have more than 30 years’ experience at senior board level, particularly within the renewable energy and service sectors.
 Though I am now retired, I keep busy with a mixture of non-executive board positions and with cycling, walking and travelling off the beaten track, in between finding time to see our boys up and down the country!

 Sir Rupert Dewey

-A qualified solicitor for many years specialising in commercial and residential property as well as private client work, I spent ten years in London working for a large commercial firm before moving to Bath in 1980.
+A qualified solicitor for many years specialising in commercial and residential property as well as private client work, I spent 10 years in London working for a large commercial firm before moving to Bath in 1980.
 More recently, I set up and ran an international trading company specialising in the horticultural sector.
-I am a former trustee of Dorothy House and have been involved in many large fundraising projects over the last fifteen years.
+I am a former Trustee of Dorothy House and have been involved in many large fundraising projects over the last 15 years.
 I am married with three grown up children and one grandchild.